-- (1) Meet the requirements of paragraphs (1) through (14) of section 17-27 of this division; - (2) Select and adopt a regulatory floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood, without increasing the water surface elevation of that flood at any point; - (3) Require that floodways remain free of encroachment in order to allow for the discharge of the base flood without increased flood heights.
+- (1) Only if the requirements of paragraphs (1) through (15) of section 17-27 of this chapter are satisfied, then any new construction or substantial improvement shall comply with all other applicable flood hazard reduction provisions of section 17-28. - (2) The city shall select and adopt a regulatory floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood, without increasing the water surface elevation of that flood at any point. - (3) Require that floodways remain free of encroachment in order to allow for the discharge of the base flood without increased flood heights.
 Therefore, the following provisions shall apply: - a.
-Encroachments are prohibited, including earthen fill, new construction, substantial improvements, disturbance of natural vegetation, or other development within the regulatory floodway.
-Development may be permitted however, provided it is demonstrated through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the proposed encroachment shall not result in an increase in flood levels or floodway widths during a base flood discharge, and that velocities of floodwaters and erosion potential are not increased.
+Encroachments are prohibited, including earthen fill, new construction, substantial improvements, disturbance of natural vegetation, or other development within the adopted regulatory floodway.
+Development may be permitted however, provided it is demonstrated through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the proposed encroachment shall not result in any increase in flood levels or floodway widths during a base flood discharge, and that velocities of floodwaters and erosion potential are not increased.
 The hydrologic and hydraulic analysis shall also include:

-- Data that identifies soil types and addresses their potential for erosion before and after development; and - 2.
+- 1. Data that identifies soil types and addresses their potential for erosion before and after development; - 2.
 A survey of existing vegetation within the affected area and the potential impact on water quality resulting from the proposed development.
-A licensed professional engineer must provide supporting technical data and certification thereof. - (4) Notwithstanding any other provisions of this article, the city may permit encroachments within the adopted regulatory floodway that would not result in an increase in base flood elevations, provided that the community first applies for a conditional FIRM and floodway revision, fulfills the requirements for such revisions as established under the provisions of the Code of Federal Regulations, title 44, volume 1, sec.
+A registered professional engineer must provide supporting technical data and certification thereof. - (4) The city may permit encroachments within the adopted regulatory floodway that would not result in an increase in base flood elevations, provided that the city first applies for a conditional letter of map revision (CLOMR) and floodway revision, fulfills the requirements for such revisions as established under the provisions of the Code of Federal Regulations, title 44, volume 1, sec.
 65.12, and receives the approval of FEMA.